Diversity, Equity & Inclusion

 - We understand that diverse leadership development requires a strong investment of time and resources.
 AMH is committed to this ongoing work.

 - We have a zero tolerance policy for racist, culturally insensitive, homophobic, transphobic, sexist, xenophobic, and/or ableist behavior of Arts Mid-Hudson’s staff, board and volunteers.
-These policies are clearly stated in AMH Personnel Policies & Procedures and Board & Volunteer Handbook.
-We encourage anyone who witnesses such behaviors to report it to AMH Leadership.
+These policies and reporting procedures are clearly stated in AMH Personnel Policies & Procedures and Board & Volunteer Handbook.
 We ensure all reports will be kept confidential without fear of repercussion.
-Specifics on reporting can be found in the above resources.

 - Ongoing training opportunities (i.e. anti-racist, DEI, cultural compentency, LGBTQ+) are offered to staff and board.
 Materials made available to AMH during these training sessions are shared internally.